Lunch and Learn with Lindsay – Issue 106 – Emotional Intelligence – what is it?

 Existing IAM members are eligible for 15% discount on listed training prices.

-Your Excellency offers professional accredited training through the SFJ Awards.
+Your Excellency offers professionally recognised Qualifications through SFJ Awards.

-SFJ Awards are the Ofqual regulated Awarding Organisation for the Level 3 Award in Professional PA and Administration Skills and Level 4 Certificate in Office and Administration Management.
+SFJ Awards are the Ofqual regulated Awarding Organisation for the Level 3 Award in Professional Executive Assistant, Personal

 Reserve your place on the SFJ Awards Qualifications